-(c) The FRB may, within ten (10) days, (1) refer the challenged recommendation back to the appropriate administrative level for review, or (2) render its own judgment on the matter.
-In either case, no later than twenty (20) days following submission of the issue to the FRB, it shall inform the complainant and Procedures Subsequent to FRB Review.
-Within seven (7) calendar days of receipt of the FRB decision, the Chief Academic Officer of its decision in writing.
-The Chief Academic Officer after reviewing the FRB decision and any post-FRB recommendations shall make his/her recommendation to the President and-/or the Board of Trustees (for those decisions where the Board is the final decision maker) and shall inform the complainant of that recommendation on-in writing.
-The decision of the President or Board of Trustees on the matter will be final, and the faculty member shall have no further right to reconsideration or appeal and cannot file a grievance.

-(d) Claims of Discrimination.
+- (i) Adequate consideration was given; or - (ii) Adequate consideration was not given.
+In such instances, the FRB should indicate the ways in which it believes that consideration may have been inadequate. - (c) Procedures Subsequent to FRB Review.
+Within seven (7) calendar days of receipt of the FRB decision, the Chief Academic Officer shall make his/her recommendation to the President and/or the Board of Trustees (for those decisions where the Board is the final decision maker) and shall inform the complainant of that recommendation in writing.
+The decision of the President or Board of Trustees on the matter will be final, and the faculty member shall have no further right to reconsideration or appeal and cannot file a grievance. - (d) Claims of Discrimination.
 If the faculty member alleges unlawful discrimination relating to retention, tenure or promotion, the faculty member shall file a formal written complaint with the University affirmative action officer.
 The University shall investigate the complaint pursuant to its Discrimination Complaint Procedure.
 Complaints of unlawful discrimination shall not be the subject of a request for reconsideration or appeal to the Faculty Review Board.
-Requests for reconsideration and appeals to the FRB shall be held in abeyance until the conclusion of the Discrimination Complaint Procedure.

-5.6 Notice Rights - Reappointment, Non-Reappointment and Separation of Tenure-Track Probationary Faculty.
+Requests for reconsideration and appeals to the FRB shall be held in abeyance until the conclusion of the Discrimination Complaint Procedure. - 5.6 Notice Rights Reappointment, Non-Reappointment and Separation of Tenure-Track Probationary Faculty.

 - 5.6.1 Returning Appointees.
 Faculty members who have voluntarily terminated their appointments at the University shall be regarded as new appointees if they return in any form of appointment. - 5.6.2 Letter of Appointment.
 Upon reappointment or continuation of appointment of a faculty member, an annual letter of appointment will be issued.
-The letter of appointment signed by the appointee shall be returned to the Chief Academic Officer within fifteen (15) days of its receipt to indicate the appointee's acceptance of the conditions of appointment. - 5.6.3 Resignation.
+The letter of appointment signed by the appointee shall be returned to the Chief Academic Officer within fifteen (15) days of its receipt to indicate the appointee's acceptance of the conditions of appointment. - Resignation.
 Faculty members who intend to resign their appointments should provide written notice to their unit dean at the earliest possible date.
 Faculty members who intend not to accept reappointment shall provide written notice thereof not later than fifteen (15) days after receipt of the letter of appointment.